 If you choose to use the adjustable trellis I describe, set it up when you plant the rhizome.
 Adding it later can cause damage to the plant’s growing roots.
 To install the trellis, just screw a hook and eye into the end of a stake and insert this into the pot.
 Wiggle the stake front to back and side to side, which will create a little space around the wood.
 Tamp more potting mix into this space to give the stake added support.

 Finally, plant the rhizome.
 To do this, just dig a little trench or hole and plant the rhizome 2 or 3 inches (5.1–7.6 cm) below the “soil.”
 I have planted rhizomes horizontally and vertically and both methods work fine.
 Replace the potting mix above the rhizome and keep it moist until the first sprouts appear.
-(You can find a list of rhizome suppliers on page 73).

 Growth and Care